By Holly Giles | Florida

 The reality is, that the tag does not bear a warning label that 40ish-year-old women, who have birthed children, will find a pinecone and rock-laden ground to be quite offensive to their back muscles.

-[thrive_leads id=’5841′]This usually stems from the item we needed on the last family camping trip but didn’t have.
+This usually stems from the item we needed on the last family camping trip but didn’t have.
 A mutiny would run rampant through camp if we did not have marshmallows and graham crackers.
 Not every convenience store has them!

-My memory has a way of forgetting almost losing my bin of clothes on the Sunshine Parkway Bridge in Tampa, FL.
-Once we had to rescue my niece as her airbed was floating, inside the tent (the disastrous trip I mentioned earlier).
+My memory has a way of forgetting almost losing my clothes bin on the Sunshine Parkway Bridge in Tampa, FL.
+Once, we had to rescue my niece as her airbed was floating inside the tent (the disastrous trip I mentioned earlier).
+Then there was the tropical storm and a 30-degree drop in temperature six hours later.

 Sorry, I am digressing here.
 Those are the memories we live to tell year after year.